bogus pomp / the bogus pomp orchestra

 The Bogus Pomp Orchestra consists of Bogus Pomp (the 10-piece electric band), plus a 15-piece chamber ensemble.

-The band performed several concerts with Ike Willis in 1998 and 1999 and since october 1999, Napoleon Murphy Brock has been a permanent member.
+The band performed several concerts with Ike Willis in 1998 and 1999 and from october 1999 until august 2008, Napoleon Murphy Brock was a member.

 August 2005, Bogus Pomp headlined the Zappanale festival in Bad Doberan, Germany.
 The picture below (taken by Bazbo) shows the band at Zappanale.